cjc1103/Audio-Archive-Toolbox/README.md

  *     o Create FLAC fingerprint (FFP) files for all FLAC files
  *     o Create shntool track length report for 16-44 FLAC files only
  *     o Create M3U playlists for all compressed audio files
- *     o Copy information file (info.txt) to compressed audio subdirectories
+ *     o Copy information text file to compressed audio subdirectories
- *     o Create tags for audio tracks using info.txt file, or directory name
+ *     o Create tags for audio tracks using infotext file, or directory name
- *     Note: Only the first parent directory info.txt file is used, others are ignored
+ *     Note: Only the first parent directory infotext file is used, others are ignored
  *     Note: Only WAV files in the <bitrate> directories are processed, other files are ignored
  *     Note: If the appropriate subdirectory does not exist, then it is created
  *     Note: If the compressed subdirectory exists, then wav files are not converted to the